Taiwan seeks stronger cyber security ties with U.S. to counter China threat

 Taiwan had invited U.S. officials to observe its own mock drill against cyber attacks in 2013.

-Cooperation between Taiwan and the United States would aim to strengthen defences against hackers looking to steal government, military and industrial intelligence.
+Cooperation between Taiwan and the United States would aim to strengthen defenses against hackers looking to steal government, military and industrial intelligence.

 Taiwan was the most-targeted country in the Asia-Pacific region during the first half of 2014 for hacking attempts aimed at penetrating computer systems to steal data, according to U.S. data security firm FireEye Inc.